-Do you run user testing with blind and partially sighted people?
-If so, what are the most common issues they find navigating the web?
+When running user research with blind and partially sighted people, what are the most common issues they find navigating the web?

 Andreas: Yes, we run user testing with blind and partially sighted people.
 Here are some of the more frequent problems found by blind users:

 - Areas not accessible via the screen reader